remibrss/portfolio/replit.md

-# Portfolio Website - Dylan Chau
+# Portfolio Website - Remi BEARS

 ## Overview

-This is a personal portfolio website for Dylan Chau, a 20-year-old IT technician passionate about new technologies, sports, and automobiles.
+This is a personal portfolio website for Remi BEARS, a 20-year-old IT technician passionate about new technologies, sports, and automobiles.
 The application is built as a static HTML/CSS/JavaScript website using Bootstrap for responsive design and modern styling.

 ## System Architecture